56th Fighter Wing: Flying training

 At Luke, the 56th took over the 58th Wing F-16 training mission, but its McDonnell Douglas F-15 Eagle training mission was transferred to Tyndall Air Force Base, Florida.

-After Hurricane Andrew battered Homestead Air Force Base, Florida, the fighter squadrons at Homestead transferred to Luke and expanded the 56th to become the largest fighter wing in the Air Force.
-The wing reached its peak in 1997, when a squadron was added to train pilots for the Republic of China Air Force and the wing had eight flying squadrons and over 200 aircraft.
-This number was reduced by two flying squadrons and approximately 70 aircraft following the recommendations of the 2005 Base Realignment and Closure Commission.
+After Hurricane Andrew battered Homestead Air Force Base, Florida, its three F-16 fighter squadrons (307th, 308th, and 309th) dispersed to Moody AFB and Shaw AFB for an interim period.
+In 1994, the 308th and 309th transferred to Luke and expanded the 56th to become the largest fighter wing in the Air Force.
+The wing reached its peak in 1997 when the 21st Fighter Squadron was added to train pilots for the Republic of China Air Force.
+This brought the total number of flying units based at Luke to eight (five active duty F-16 training squadrons, two FMS F-16 squadrons, and one Air Force Reserve F-16 squadron) and over 200 aircraft.
+This number was reduced by two active duty flying squadrons following the recommendations of the 2005 Base Realignment and Closure Commission.

 In March 2014, The 54th Fighter Group was activated under the wing to conduct F-16 Fighting Falcon training as the 56th Operations Group transitions to F-35 Lighting II training.
 The group was established with a single flying squadron, but added a second squadron in 2015.
 The group consists of approximately 800 personnel, maintains $2.2 billion in F-16 assets and executes a $144 million operations and maintenance budget to carry out F-16 training.